interstitialRedirectModalTitle

 a map of the great bear sea.

-Great Bear Sea The Great Bear Sea marine protected area network (MPAN) protects and improves management of 10 million hectares of marine habitat along the Great Bear Rainforest.
-It's the world’s largest and most ecologically robust Indigenous co-designed MPAN.
-The PFP creates co-governance and long-term funding for implementing the MPAN. © ourgreatbearsea.org
+Great Bear Sea The Great Bear Sea marine protected area network (MPAN) will protect and improve management of 10 million hectares of marine habitat along the Great Bear Rainforest.
+It will be the world’s largest and most ecologically robust Indigenous co-designed MPAN.
+The PFP confirms co-governance and long-term funding for implementing the MPAN. © ourgreatbearsea.org

 PFPs are the most powerful tools the world has to protect nature at the scale of entire ecosystems.
 They create the conditions for long term success by finalizing multiple agreements in a single-close moment.
 Notably, this PFP: